space-wizards/docs/src/en/space-station-14/departments/atmos/proposals/station-air-recirculation.md

 ![image](https://github.com/user-attachments/assets/1f2c42a9-801b-48c6-bded-47537b7bac30)

-### Moving Away from Infinite Gas
+### Moving Away from High-Pressure Infinite Gas
-With the proposed system, the station's air reserves no longer have to be infinite.
-The station's air reserves are now a finite resource, which can be recycled and reused.
 Previously, air reserves were infinite and can be replaced at any time.
-This basically invalidated any sense of using the recyclernet to recycle air, as it was easier to just space the gas and replace it with fresh air.
+This basically invalidated using the recyclernet to recycle air, as it was easier to just space the gas and replace it with fresh air.

+With the proposed system of recycling gasses, the station no longer has to have an infinite supply of gas.

+To promote the usage of the recycling system, gas miners will be tuned to produce much less gas.
-Now, Atmos will be forced to reduce, reuse, and recycle the station's air.
+Now, the station's air reserves are a less infinite resource.
+Atmos will be forced to reduce, reuse, and recycle the station's air.

+This does go against the current approved design document for Atmos, which states that the station's air reserves should be finite and gas miners should be phased out.

+However, we still want a small trickle of incoming gas for multiple reasons:
+1. **To make Atmos independent from Cargo.**
+   - With total reliance on Cargo for gas, Atmos is at the mercy of Cargo's incompetence or malice.
+A huge spacing could leave Atmos gas-negative and they can do basically nothing about it, as the only way to import gasses is through cargo.
+     - This could be countered by increasing the capacity of air tanks, but we start running to realism issues with container volumes, which was already brought up with similar PRs.
+Additionally, I think this is a noobtrap/death spiral that should be avoided at all costs.
+2. **To ensure burn chambers are still viable.**
+   - Burn chambers should still be viable for power generation and frezon production.
+The station should recieve at least some gas, without invalidating the entire point of the reduced output of gas miners.
+3. **To have a safety net to fall back on.**
+   - Atmos is extremely integral to the station and a lack of gas could lead to a station-wide crisis.
+It is best to simply have a small trickle of gas to ensure that the station does not run out of gas, while promoting gas recycling.
+     - I understand this is a repeat of Point 1 but I would like to get this point out on paper because I believe that it is important.
+Just like the AME (not an extremely perfect analogy), Atmos should have something to fall back on.
+Maybe make the gas miners take power from the station?
+     - Hypothetical: "CE here.
+An atmos tech accidentally set up the recyclernet wrong and spaced all of the station's gas.
+Cargo has no money and we are unable to pressurize spaced areas." and shortly thereafter, "The emergency shuttle has been called."

 ### Required Changes